lay295/TwitchDownloader/TwitchDownloaderCLI/README.md

 **--bandwidth**
 (Default: `-1`) The maximum bandwidth a thread will be allowed to use in kibibytes per second (KiB/s), or `-1` for no maximum.

+**--trim-mode**
+(Default: `Exact`) Sets the video trim handling.
+Videos trimmed with exact trim may rarely experience video/audio stuttering within the first/last few seconds.
+Safe trimming is guaranteed to not stutter but may result in a slightly longer video.
+Valid values are: `Safe`, `Exact`.

 **--oauth**
 OAuth access token to download subscriber only VODs. <ins>**DO NOT SHARE YOUR OAUTH TOKEN WITH ANYONE.**</ins>